A Test debut at 15 years and 124 days

 One of the first real signs that the West Indian empire was crumbling came when they were well beaten by India in the first Test, in Bombay.
 Chasing 363, it looked all over for West Indies at 82 for 5, and though Jimmy Adams (at the start of a miraculous tour on which he scored 520 Test runs at 173.33) and Junior Murray took them within range, the Indian spinners returned to clean up the tail and clinch a 96-run win.
 It was India's tenth consecutive home Test victory.
 West Indies levelled the series in Mohali but were to experience a major setback six months later when they were beaten 1-2 by Australia and lost the Frank Worrell Trophy for the first time since 1975.

 Birth of a statistical oddity.
 At the crease Sri Lanka's Marvan Atapattu was calm, technically sound, and at times a little dull, making his eccentric record all the more surprising.
 Nerves took hold as Atapattu started his Test career with one run in six innings, and even that single should apparently have been called a leg-bye.
 But one-day cricket offered him a way back in (he was a non-playing member of the 1996 World Cup-winning squad) and in Dunedin in 1996-97, almost seven years after his debut, Atapattu finally reached double figures in a Test.
 Since those early days, though, Atapattu developed to become Sri Lanka's most consistent batsman.
 He took over the captaincy for a few months in 2005 but then spent nearly two years out of Test cricket before his surprise call-up for the two-match series in Australia.
 While he performed admirably on the field, his off-field efforts created more news - he called the Sri Lanka selectors "muppets headed by a joker" and promptly retired after the series.
+After the end of his playing days, he worked as a batting coach.

 Two all-time greats made their Test debuts in the first Test between West Indies and India in Bangalore.
 Viv Richards gave little hint of the savagery he would inflict on bowlers for the next 20 years - he was snapped up for 4 and 3 by Bhagwath Chandrasekhar - but Gordon Greenidge laid down a marker, spanking 93 and 107 to become the first West Indian to make a hundred on Test debut overseas.
 West Indies captain Clive Lloyd then slammed an 85-ball century, and they sealed a thumping 267-win when India were cleaned up for 118 on the final day.